clairvoyant/grimoire/README.md

-kata
+Grimoire
 ====

 small snipsets of code